MohsenAlyafei/arqamAR/readme.md

 <h2 id="arabicNumbers">⚙6.12 Arabic Numbers</h2>

-The `arabicNumbers` option displays digits in the Arabic-Eastern form (٠١٢٣٤٥٦٧٨٩) rather than the Arabic-Western form (0123456789).
+The `arabicNumbers` option outputs digits in the Arabic-Eastern form (٠١٢٣٤٥٦٧٨٩) rather than the Arabic-Western form (0123456789).

 Digits are displayed when any of the following options are used: